IBM/datascienceontology-frontend/assets/pages/intro.md

 Every function has an input type (aka *domain*) and an output type (aka *codomain*).
 These types may be basic or compound.
 Thus a function may have zero, one, or many basic types as inputs, and likewise for outputs.
 In contrast to many programming languages, there is a perfect symmetry between inputs and outputs, even at the syntactic level.

 A **program** in Monocl is a simply function built from the basic functions using a set of predefined constructors.
 There are several constructors for making new functions out of existing functions or types.
-The most important is composition.
+The most important are composition and products.
 The language also has a notion of “generic function” that extends the idea of subtyping from types to functions.

 You may be surprised to learn that both the textual and graphical syntaxes for functions are “point-free”: they do not identify variables (“points”).
 In fact, there are no variables at all in Monocl.
 In this respect, Monocl is similar to [concatenative programming languages](https://concatenative.org/) like Forth and dissimilar to most other programming languages.
-While it may seem counterintuitive at first, this convention greatly simplifies the algorithmic manipulation of programs by removing all issues related to free and bound variables, variable name conflicts, etc. Note that the inputs and outputs of concepts and annotations are sometimes given human-readable names.
+While it may seem counterintuitive at first, this convention greatly simplifies the algorithmic manipulation of programs by removing all issues related to free and bound variables, variable renaming, etc. Note that the inputs and outputs of concepts and annotations are sometimes given human-readable names.
 These names are for documentation purposes only; they are ignored by the ontology language.

 #### Graphical syntax